mzoroufchian/smartcamera/README.md

 ## HLS
-Includes all source codes for Haar cascade Face detection IP with vivado HLS. [more information](HLS/README.md) based on this project: https://github.com/cornell-zhang/facedetect-fpga.git
+Includes all source codes for Haar cascade Face detection IP with vivado HLS. [more information](HLS/README.md) Based on this project: https://github.com/cornell-zhang/facedetect-fpga.git
 #### N.B.
 Source codes from original project has been modified for addaptation to Zybo Z7-20.

 ## Linux